yangg-kun/GEE_multilevel/README.md

 ---
-title: "GEE for multilevel data"
+GEE for multilevel data
-output:
-  html_document:
-    df_print: paged
-    keep_md: true
 ---

-This is a breif intorduction using GEE on simulation data as an example.
+This is a brief intorduction using GEE on simulation data as an example.

 ## generating simulation data